webtorrent/torrent-discovery/README.md

 ### `discovery.on('warning', err => {})`

-Emitted when there is a **non-fatal** DHT, tracker, or LSD error.
+Emitted when there is a **non-fatal** tracker, DHT, or LSD error.
 For example, an inaccessible tracker server would be considered a warning.
 Useful for logging.

 ### `discovery.on('error', err => {})`

-Emitted when there is a fatal, DHT, tracker, or LSD error.
+Emitted when there is a fatal tracker, DHT, or LSD error.
 This is unrecoverable and the `discovery` object will be destroyed if this event is emitted.

 ## license